-At PV, we're an independent Trane dealer.
-We've worked with Trane products for years, so we've got the inside scoop on what Trane offers, where their products excel, and what it's like to work with (and on) Trane air conditioners and furnaces.
+At PV Heating & Air, we’re an independent Trane dealer.
+We’ve worked with Trane products for years, so we’ve got the inside scoop on what Trane offers, where their products excel, and what it’s like to work with (and on) Trane air conditioners and furnaces.

 In our experience, clients are pleased with their new Trane HVAC systems.
 Super pleased.